devnarula/devnarula/README.md

 I love to travel ✈ and play video games 🎮 in my free time.

 📝Work Experiences:
+1. Purolator: Incoming Software Developer in the Receiver Solutions Team
-1. Royal Bank of Canada: Full Stack Engineer responsible for parsing and reconstructing PDF Files, building a web app for NLP Data visualization.
+2. Royal Bank of Canada: Full Stack Engineer responsible for parsing and reconstructing PDF Files, building a web app for NLP Data visualization.
-2. BTNX: Software Engineer responsible for development of employee portal and E-Commerce website
+3. BTNX: Software Engineer responsible for development of employee portal and E-Commerce website
-3. Cynorix: Software developer responsible for the development of a web discussion platform allowing voting, private messaging, and threaded discussions.
+4. Cynorix: Software developer responsible for the development of a web discussion platform allowing voting, private messaging, and threaded discussions.

 My email: d3narula@uwaterloo.ca
 <!--